We went gravel biking with Formula 1 star Valtteri Bottas and fell in love with Finland's trails

 “I’ve been riding gravel around my hometown of Lahti for years, and discovered SBT GRVL in 2021,” said Bottas.
 “I was impressed with such a world-class event.
 When Amy Charity and Chris Lyman reached out to me about partnering on a race in Finland, I saw it as a tremendous opportunity to build something similarly special in Lahti.”

 This August, I was among a small group who joined Lyman, Charity, Bottas and Cromwell as they travelled to Lahti to test ride the courses, meet with city and tourism bureau officials and explore the region’s cultural offerings.

 Lahti, Finland: a sporting destination

-Bottas was raised in Nastola, a formerly independent municipality in Southern Finland that today has been incorporated into the city of Lahti, which lies just 15 kilometers to the west and around an hour’s drive north of Helsinki.
+Bottas was raised in Nastola, a formerly independent municipality in Southern Finland that today has been incorporated into the city of Lahti, which lies around an hour’s drive north of Helsinki.

 With undulating terrain and surrounded by lakes, Lahti is a well-known sporting destination and host to numerous world-class events ranging from ski jump world cups and MotoGP, to the IRONMAN 70.3 World Championships and RedBull 400 uphill sprint races.